 Here you’ll find a detailed explanation to the query interface.

-It is also possible to rename your job table or remove the job completely using the buttons just below the job parameters (12).
+It is also possible to Rename your the job’s result table or run id or to Archive the job completely using the links just below the Job parameters.

 The Plot tab provides a simple plot-interface.
 The results can be downloaded via the Download tab.
 The result files can be downloaded as CSV or IVOA VOTable XML files.